davae1an/k3s-traefik-digitalocean-setup/ReadMe.md

 - Apply Secret to namespace

     create a namespace for the secret where your going to host the webapp.
-Bellow I named it wordpress (From the root directory)
+Bellow I named it 'mesmore' (From the root directory)

     ```bash
     cd do-dns-issuer

-    kubectl create namespace wordpress
+    kubectl create namespace mesmore

-    kubectl apply -f 001-do-secret.yaml --namespace=wordpress
+    kubectl apply -f 001-do-secret.yaml --namespace=mesmore

     ```